nginxinc/kubernetes-ingress/examples/custom-resources/jwks/README.md

 ## Step 5 - Deploy the JWT Policy

-1. Create a policy with the name `jwt-policy` and configure the `JwksURI` field to that only permits requests to our web application that contain a valid JWT.
+1. Create a policy with the name `jwt-policy` and configure the `JwksURI` field so that it only permits requests to our web application that contain a valid JWT.
 In the example policy below, replace `<your_realm>` with the realm created in Step 4.
-In this case we used `jwks-example` as our realm name.
+We used `jwks-example` as our realm name.
 NOTE: the value of `spec.jwt.token` is set to `$http_token` in this example as we are sending the client token in an HTTP header.
 ```
 apiVersion: k8s.nginx.org/v1